North American O-47

-The North American O-47 is an American observation fixed-wing aircraft monoplane designed in the mid-1930s and used by the United States Army Air Corps during the World War II.
+The North American O-47 is an American observation fixed-wing aircraft monoplane designed in the mid-1930s and used by the United States Army Air Corps during World War II.
 It has a low-wing configuration, retractable landing gear, and a three-blade propeller.

 Design and development

 A "red force" O-47B during maneuvers in 1941.

 The O-47 was developed as a replacement for the Thomas-Morse O-19 and Douglas O-38 observation biplanes.
 It was larger and heavier than most preceding observation aircraft and its crew of three sat in tandem under the long canopy.
 Windows in the deep belly overcame the obstacle that the wings presented to downward observation and photography.
 The design for the XO-47 prototype originated in 1934 with General Aviation Manufacturing, a subsidiary of North American Aviation, as the GA-15.
 The Air Corps ordered 174 O-47s in 1937 to 1938, 93 of which were assigned to National Guard units.
 In 1938, the Army ordered 74 O-47Bs with a redesigned engine cowling for better cooling, an uprated engine, and improved radio equipment.